 Pursuing related volunteer opportunities, internships and clinics will not only help you decide whether immigration law is right for you, it will also help you develop the needed skills to succeed in practice.
 Therefore, in addition to learning the theoretical aspects of immigration law, be sure to seek as much practical experience as possible in areas such as citizenship and naturalization procedures, visa petitions and general removal litigation.
 Depending on the communities that you plan to serve, you may need to develop your multilingual skills and cultural awareness as well.
 Aside from law firms, your local legal aid organizations, other nonprofits and related government agencies that address immigration law matters can be excellent sources for volunteer and future job opportunities.

 Your future role as an immigration lawyer will likely involve exposure to a wide variety, and sometimes controversial, topics that have global implications.
-To get where you want to be, take the time to become familiar with the issues and impacted communities, connect with others who are knowledge and passionate about the practice, and work to develop the practical skillsets needed to be an effective advocate.
+To get where you want to be, take the time to become familiar with the issues and impacted communities, connect with others who are knowledgeable and passionate about the practice, and work to develop the practical skillsets needed to be an effective advocate.